Peak Design Capture Clip Review (Camera Holder for Backpack)

 Peak Design Capture Clip Review | Final Words

 I didn’t really expect to like the Capture Clip, but just a little time in the field and I found that I loved it.

 It’s pretty much what I was looking for as far as backpacking goes.
 No more carrying my camera in hand or using a chest harness (which I find uncomfortable when I have a fully-loaded backpacking pack on as well).

-I love using it with my Osprey on long day treks.
+I love attaching it to my Osprey backpack on long day treks.
 I’m sure I’ll find a way to get it onto my larger pack too.
 Just have to play around with it a bit more, I suspect.

 Highly Recommended, and a steal for the price.
 Don’t see any need for a Peak Design Capture v4 – this one is close to perfect.

 Useful, affordable and simple to operate.
 Great way to carry a camera while hiking or shooting outdoors.